 Pay attention to your emails before clicking on anything.
 Phishing emails can look very real if done correctly.
 As discussed earlier, this is a common practice by hackers who want to get your password credentials and information from you for malicious reasons.

-When you log in to ‘your account’ they will take your username and password and, ultimately, your cash.
+When using any digital bank and you log in to ‘your account’ — they will take your username and password and, ultimately, your cash.
 So it is always safer to enter your online bank account by typing the address into your browser instead of visiting the site through a link.

 Also, be attentive to unwanted phone calls that claim to be from your bank.
 Your bank generally will want you to answer a safety question and they never ask for passwords or PINs (they may ask about for some letters or numbers from them but in no way the entire thing).